caotic123/Grr-Programming-Language/README.md

 # Some of implementations

-Like Lambda Calculus is possible redute intenger in few lines of code:
+Like Lambda Calculus is possible reduce integer numbers in few lines of code:
 As example:

 ```